BROOKELAB/Influenza-virus-DI-identification-pipeline/tutorial/Tutorial.md

 </pre>

-# Sanity check: compare your results to ours
+# Compare your results to ours

 Simply download the results folder